top of page

 Won’t these skills develop anyway?

 One of the greatest myths that surrounds mental skills is that they will just develop.
 It just isn’t true.
 It’s like thinking someone will just become very fast or develop great shooting technique.
-All skills need developing in a coherent, development, consistent way over time to become effective.
+All skills need developing in a coherent, progressive and consistent way over time to become effective.
 Psychological skills are no different.
-Unfortunately most people are reactive in their approach to performance psychology.
-Athletes are often referred when they are already are anxious, lack confidence, can’t control their emotions, and under perform under pressure.
+Unfortunately, most people are reactive in their approach to performance psychology.
+Athletes are often referred when they are already anxious, lack confidence, can’t control their emotions and under perform under pressure.
 It's the physical equivalent of injuring yourself and waiting until it really hurts before you go to the doctor.
 It doesn’t make sense.
 Prevention is always better (and easier) than cure.
 I encourage all athletes, coaches, parents, school and clubs to be proactive and make the investment young athletes deserve.

 Aren’t psychological skills just for elite athletes?